“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 It is wrong to assume that the task is complete once the conversation is over.
 No conversation is fruitful unless it leads to the desired changes and outcomes.
 You need to follow up and make sure that what was discussed and promised is being done.

 Note, following up is not about finding faults, but about keeping track.
 Both parties are mutually accountable for the outcome of the conversation.
-But we all know, agreeing to change our behavior is a long way from actually changing it.
+But we all know, agreeing to change our behaviour is a long way from actually changing it.

 For a leader, follow up is also an opportunity to collect and share feedback.
 Feedback is vital for making any changes to the decided plan of action.